 Immigration may not be an important concern specifically for Japanese Americans, but it is important - to Asian immigrants, to Latinos with whom we share a historical kinship.
 As an issue, it is important because it speaks to what we are as a nation when racism lies behind the determination to exclude certain groups from being part of this country.
-It's important when we allow the rhetoric of race to cloud our humanity as a nation.
+It's important when we allow the rhetoric of race to cloud our it is imperative they not let such a thing happen again to any other group of individuals.